hutualive/non-recursive-make/README.md

     `unittest` framework provides hooks for that.)

-9. Flexibility, in that I've tried to write everything in such a way that, if you don't like what the One True Makefile is doing (blasphemer!), it should be obvious how it works and how you can change it.
+9. Flexibility, in that I've tried to write everything in such a way that, if you don't like what the Makefile is doing, it should be obvious how it works and how you can change it.

 10. I've included a copy of Lee Thomason's excellent TinyXML2 library, since I like using xml for config files.
 If you don't like and/or need it, removing it is as easy as removing `tinyxml2` from the modules section of `Makefile.in`, and running `rm -rf tinyxml2`.
-    (This is an example of the modularity of which I spoke, up in point 1).)
     Note that the actual library will be called `libtinyxml2-otm.so`, with a `-otm` at the end, in order to avoid conflicts with any other `libtinyxml2.so` shared library files that may be installed.
 (Again, if you don't like the `-otm` suffix, it's easy to change; in fact, you should probably change that suffix to something that calls to mind the name of your project.)

-Note that I have tried to provide the above benefits using minimalist approaches; for example, I use implicit rules whenever possible.
-This makes the build machinery more readable, easier to understand and easier to maintain.
-If you feel overwhelmed reading the Makefile.in, I highly recommend reading the Recursive Make Considered Harmful paper by Miller.
-It's easy to find via Google.

 Scheme for `#include` directives
 ================================